 - Drive your Honda up on car ramps.
 Secure the rear wheel with wheel chocks.
 Place the car in Park and set the parking brake.

 - Remove the splash shield from under the engine.
 It is held in place with four Philips screws.
 Remove the plastic right below the transmission.

 - Remove the drain bolt with a 3/8 ratchet.
 Allow the transmission fluid to drain fully.

 - Replace the washer on the drain bolt and wipe it clean before installation.

 - Reinstall the drain bolt and tighten it to 35 ft-lb.

 - Remove the 17mm bolt on the side of the transmission housing.
 This is where you will check the transmission fluid level if your Honda does not have a dipstick.
-When transmission fluid starts to drip out of this hole, the level is full.
+The level is full when transmission fluid starts to drip out of this hole.